reallnhwy/IOS101-Wordle1/README.md

 ## Notes

 I found the starter project code quite overwhelming, and it was difficult to navigate through the exercise.
-The code in each exercise was relatively easy once you got the hang of it.
+However, the code in each exercise was relatively easy once you got the hang of it.
 Fortunately, I was quite familiar with the coding concept, but I was still struggling with writing the right syntax and reading through Apple's document.

 ## License